Sunset photography is a tricky thing to master – this guide will help you get better at it, with 13 tips you can implement today.

 Find the sunset shot that no one has ever done before.

 While a lot of beautiful sunsets happen by surprise, the best shots usually come when you’re ready for it.
+Knowing how to take sunset pictures also involves being prepared for that perfect moment.
+Timing, preparedness, and understanding the fleeting nature of golden hour can make or break a shot.

 In fact, many landscape photographers won’t photograph at any other time than the hours surrounding sunrise and sunset.
 They spend the hours in between scouting for primo spots, getting their gear ready, and doing other things.